 To signal ads to the encoder, ad markers can either be set using inband techniques like SCTE-35 triggers or via a RESTful API.
 For ad tracking, inband as well as out of band events are detected by Bitmovin’s Adaptive Streaming Player and can be sent to tracking servers.

 SSAI: A Solution for Everything?

-Nowadays commonly used ad standards are build on the concept of inserting ad clips into content video purely on the client side.
-So called, Client-Side Ad Insertion does not seem to meet the requirements of online video streaming anymore and especially the increasing number of blocked ads is a major disadvantage.
+Nowadays commonly used ad standards are built on the concept of inserting ad clips into content video purely on the client-side.
+So-called, Client-Side Ad Insertion does not seem to meet the requirements of online video streaming anymore and especially the increasing number of blocked ads is a major disadvantage.
 A novel approach, called Server-Side Ad Insertion, or SSAI promises to overcome these issues and even increase user experience and engagement of viewers.
 Download the Server-Side Ad Insertion Datasheet